6 Reasons to Upsize your Powerhead

 Orbital forming is a permanent assembly process that offers many advantages, such as minimal shank swell and aesthetically pleasing finished forms.
 When purchasing orbital forming equipment, it’s important to start with the right size powerhead.
 Orbitform's powerheads are rated for a specific range of rivet size and have a maximum head forming capacity.
 The size of the rivet being formed provides a good starting point for choosing the correct powerhead size.
 In some situations, however, it is beneficial to purchase a powerhead that is the next size up.
 Below are 6 reasons to upsize your powerhead:

-- Finished Form Diameter and Geometry – The desired finished form diameter and geometry can impact the force output required by the powerhead.
+- Finished Form Diameter and Geometry – The desired finished form diameter and geometry can impact the thrust output required by the powerhead.
 If a larger diameter is required, more stickup volume is necessary to achieve the desired result.
 This larger volume of material will require more force to move.
 Furthermore, if there is a specific finished form geometry or shape, such as a captured form or dome shape, more force is required to hold the material to that shape.

 - Clamping/Pressure Pads – If clamping of the part is required prior to forming, and it cannot be done in the fixturing, a pressure pad can be added to the end of the powerhead around the orbital head and tooling.
 This will apply a clamp load to the part prior to forming.
-This does use up some of the force capacity of the powerhead.
+This does use up some of the thrust capacity of the powerhead.
 Depending on the force needed to form the material, a larger powerhead may be required to accommodate both clamping and forming.